 My best find of the day was this very different FLORIDA CONE.
 Look at the colors and stripes- wow!

-I met Ron from Marco out on this sand bar and he told me that he has found numerous JUNONIAS in the very same spot at daybreak.
-He has slept on his boat to get there first.
-He said he goes out there to fish but if the fish aren’t biting, he shells.
+I met Ron from Marco and he said he boats the islands to fish but if the fish aren’t biting, he shells.

 I won’t even tell you how many times we almost got stuck on the shallow flats.
 It’s not easy boating down there if you don’t know the waters (which we don’t).
 Then the boat ride back was 2 and a half hours back to the dock ….. the gulf was very choppy which makes the ride very intense (ugh).
 It was a beautiful day in Marco but I’m sure glad to be back on Sanibel.
 To be able to walk out on the beach to find incredible shells by the handful…. priceless.